Rouzax/Rename-Domoticz-From-ZwaveJSON/readme.md

 ---

 ⚠️ **DISCLAIMER:** This script modifies your database.
 Use it at your own risk!
 Always keep a backup of your Domoticz database before running. 🚀

----

-Would you like me to also add a **sample log excerpt** (with UNCHANGED, Renaming, SUCCESS) in the README so users can see exactly what to expect inside `rename_log.txt`?